 New Prospect Elementary School

-The teacher population of 27 teachers has stayed relatively flat over five school years.
+The teacher population of 27 teachers has grown by 8% over five school years.

-New Prospect Elementary School is ranked within the top 50% of all 1,684 schools in Tennessee (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+New Prospect Elementary School is ranked within the top 30% of all 1,705 schools in Tennessee (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of New Prospect Elementary School is 0.04, which is less than the diversity score at state average of 0.55.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data

 Overall Testing Rank

 Source: 2017-2018 (latest school year available) NCES, TN Dept. of Education

 Review New Prospect Elementary School.
 Reviews should be a few sentences in length.
 Please include any comments on:

 - Quality of academic programs, teachers, and facilities